Pur3-MAlice/reading_list/README.md

 1. Click on the "Create app" button.
 1. From the project "Deploy" tab, nav to the settings tab and scroll to the "Config Vars" section.
 1. Click the button labelled "Reveal Config Vars" and enter port / 8000.
 Click the "add" button.
-1. Scroll to the buildpacks section of the settings page and click the button labeled "add buildpack," select "Python," and click "Save Changes".
+1. Scroll to the buildpacks section of the settings page and click the button labelled "add build pack," select "Python," and click "Save Changes".
 1. Repeat step 11 - add "node.js" instead of python.
    * ***IMPORTANT*** The buildpacks must be in the correct order.
 1. Scroll to the top of the settings page, and nav to the "Deploy" tab.